 Ruyi Li (Hazel) is a research assistant for the China Environment Forum.
-Her recent focuses are plastic waste management in South East Asia and sustainable seafood consumption in China.
+Her recent focuses are plastic waste management in Southeast Asia and sustainable seafood consumption in China.
 Her upcoming publication dives into China’s electric vehicle industry, especially the policy transition from a subsidy to a credit-based market mechanism and its potential contribution to China’s 2060 carbon neutrality goal.

-Hazel has two years of experience in researching and analyzing renewable energy policies, climate policies, and conducting infrastructure finance modeling.
+Hazel has three years experience in researching and analyzing renewable energy policies, climate policies, and conducting infrastructure finance modeling.
 She recently graduated from the Johns Hopkins University - Paul H. Nitze School of Advanced International Studies (SAIS) with a Master of Arts degree.
 She double majored in energy, resources, and environment; and international economics.
 She also holds a bachelor's degree from Renmin University of China (RUC), where she studied journalism and international relations.